Friday Ramblings National Signing Day Primer

 If you have seen this phrase – “Auburn will not run the fast paced offense, as it did under Gus Malzahn” – in an article this week, raise your hand.
 I think that’s about everybody, thanks.
 You may put your hands down now.

 That was some “pure genius” news reporting.
 To come up with the combination of a new offensive coordinator, and the idea that the play calling will be different, had to take some serious digging for the facts.
-Take that, as the most sarcastic statement to date from this writer.
+Take that, as the most sarcastic statement to date from this r.
 The list of comments by the national media that spewed the obvious was actually much longer, I just had to make that one the example.
 It’s like one reporter wrote a story, and everyone else copied down his notes.

 In fact, the media bias is so bad in this state, and indeed the south, that some columnists have turned to sarcasm, and comedy to point out this absurdity.
 Take for example THISpost on chuckoliver.net…